LIers remember beloved school security guard

 “He had a gift, and that was connecting with kids.
 He loved to talk to kids, even when they were angry or sad,” Amato said.

-Glen Manaker, of Huntington Station, said McCall always went out of his way to check on his son Joey Manaker, 15, an eighth grader at Finley who struggled with respiratory problems and who McCall called “Little Man.”
+Glen Manaker of Huntington Station said McCall always went out of his way to check on his son Joey Manaker, 15, an eighth-grader at Finley who struggled with respiratory problems and whom McCall called “Little Man.”

 Once, when Joey struggled to breathe in the hallway and fell to the floor, McCall ran through the halls to reach a phone and call an ambulance, Glen Manaker said.